edison1119/Numerical-BrainFuck/README.md

 Brainfuck work with both number and char

-There are currently 13 operator, 8 extended BrainFuck operator, 5 extra. support 69420 cells, support large int, number I/O, unicode char I/O.
+There are currently 13 operator, 8 extended BrainFuck operator, 5 extra.

+support 69420 cells, support large int, number I/O, unicode char I/O, negative values.

 Main idea of this language: Instead of interacting/changing the pointed cell, it takes next cell's value and use it to caculate.